officialyenum/officialyenum/README.md

 ### ⚡ Fun Fact
 I’m a huge anime fan and an avid Arsenal supporter!

+### 🛠️ Additional Experience:
+Aside from game programming, I also have experience as a software engineer specializing in scalable microservices, cloud infrastructure, and API design.

 ### 🛠️ Featured Web Project:
 - **[Navis War Rest API Development and DevOps - (Nest JS, GCP, Typescript)](https://naviswar.com)**